To Kill a Mockingbird, Author Harper Lee

 By November 1956, she told Truman Capote that she thought she was ready to submit her stories to an agent.
 He introduced her to his agents, McIntosh & Otis, and she was assigned to agent Maurice Cain.
 After reading, he saw promise in one of her longer short stories and encouraged her to develop it into a novel.

-Happy and sad at the same time, such a feat would surely require her to write full time at a minimum of one year, and she could ill afford to quit her job.
+Happy and sad at the same time, such a feat would surely require her to write full time for a minimum of one year, and she could not afford to quit her job.
 She despaired of how she would be able to support herself all that time.

 Truman Capote introduced her to his composer friend Michael Brown and his wife Joy.
 The couple were transplanted Southerners with whom Nelle became fast friends.
 Learning about her opportunity to write a novel, they wanted to help in any way they could.
 While at their home at Christmas in 1957, they presented Nelle with a gift of one year's wages with the following note: